Rappetor/Sovol-SV08-Mainline/README.md

 > <sub>**NOTE 1**: because we are using Katapult as bootloader, make sure you set the 8 KiB bootloader offset.</sub><br>
 > <sub>**NOTE 2**: want the *mcu fan and light* enabled during boot?
 Add `PA1,PA3` to the 'GPIO pins to set at micro-controller startup' when making the ***mainboard MCU*** firmware.</sub><br>
 > <sub>**NOTE 3**: want the *hotend fan* enabled during boot?
 Add `PA6` to the 'GPIO pins to set at micro-controller startup' when making the ***toolhead MCU*** firmware.</sub><br>
-> <sub>*(Warning: doing note 2 & 3 means you need to compile a seperate firmware for each MCU, with the correct GPIO pins, every time want to flash klipper!)*</sub>
+> <sub>*(Warning: doing note 2 & 3 means you need to compile a seperate firmware for each MCU, with the correct GPIO pins, every time you want to flash klipper!)*</sub>

 3. Press Q to quit and save changes.<br>